kubedb/docs/docs/guides/kafka/concepts/kafkaversion.md

 ### metadata.name

-`metadata.name` is a required field that specifies the name of the `KafkaVersion` crd.
-You have to specify this name in `spec.version` field of [Kafka](/docs/guides/kafka/concepts/kafka.md) crd.
+`metadata.name` is a required field that specifies the name of the `KafkaVersion` CR.
+You have to specify this name in `spec.version` field of [Kafka](/docs/guides/kafka/concepts/kafka.md) CR.

-We follow this convention for naming KafkaVersion crd:
+We follow this convention for naming KafkaVersion CR:

 - Name format: `{Original Kafka image version}-{modification tag}`

 We use official Apache Kafka release tar files to build docker images for supporting Kafka versions and re-tag the image with v1, v2 etc. modification tag when there's any.
 An image with higher modification tag will have more features than the images with lower modification tag.
-Hence, it is recommended to use KafkaVersion crd with the highest modification tag to enjoy the latest features.
+Hence, it is recommended to use KafkaVersion CR with the highest modification tag to enjoy the latest features.

 ### spec.version